ChandimaJayamina/Quantum-Screen-Theater/README.md

 This project implements a theater seat reservation system in C. The system allows users add shows to the schedule, to reserve seats for a show with different seat categories (Economy, Twin, VIP, and VVIP) available and view reservations.
 The reservation process updates the show's revenue and updates the seat availability.

-## To Compile
+## To Compile the program and create app.exe
-- gcc -o app app.c welcomescreen.c show.c validations.c
+- Make

-## To Run the Program
+## To run the app instance
+- Make run

+## To delete app.exe
-- ./app
+- Make clean

 ## Group Members